-There are colorful island-style homes along the coast.
-Some of these homes are used as vacation homes and many are rented to tourists and visitors from other towns around the island.
-Accommodations are simple but fully equipped, great for families on a budget who plan on spending most of their time exploring Cabo Rojo and Porta del Sol.
+There are colorful homes along the coast, most of them are used as vacation homes by families that live in the San Juan / Metro area, some are rented to tourists and visitors from other towns around the island.
+Accommodations are simple but fully equipped, great for families on a budget who plan on spending most of their time exploring Cabo Rojo and the west coast of Puerto Rico.

-- Free Entrance
+- Entrance Fee: Free

 - Facilities: There are no public restrooms at Combate Beach.
 You may wish to purchase refreshments at Annie’s or nearby restaurants and use their restrooms.